William R. Davis ’68 Distinguished Chair of Mathematics

 The Mathematics Department at the United States Naval Academy in Annapolis, Maryland, is proud to invite applications for the William R. Davis ‘68 Distinguished Chair in Mathematics.
 Established in 2020, the Davis ’68 Chair will be an important part of our program for years to come.

-An appointment will normally be made for one year, although a shorter term is possible.
-In rare circumstances a one-year appointment may be extended for one additional year.
-Candidates for this position could be career academics (possibly on sabbatical) with strong research programs, up-and coming postdocs who are rising stars in their disciplines, researchers at government labs or agencies, technical leaders in industry, or other exceptional candidates.
+The normal term for an appointment is two to three years, although candidates interested in a one-year appointment will also be considered.
+Candidates for this position could be career academics (possibly on sabbatical) with strong research programs, up-and-coming postdocs who are rising stars in their disciplines, researchers at government labs or agencies, technical leaders in industry, or other exceptional candidates.